Brügger, Brücker, Brugger, Brucker

 Around 1585, expansion into today’s «Haus zur Burg» by Daniel and Christoph Studer.

-Came in 1661 (error See PS) to Colonel Brügger von Salis-Soglio.
+Came in 1661 to Colonel Brügger von Salis-Soglio.

 1923 Donation to the Bishop of St Gallen to establish a girls’ educational institution.